opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### x64 architecture
 <!-- vale on -->

-For the x64 architecture, the following versions of the Faiss library are built and shipped with the artifact:
+For x64 architecture, the following versions of the Faiss library are built and shipped with the artifact:

 - `libopensearchknn_faiss.so`: The non-optimized Faiss library without SIMD instructions.
-- `libopensearchknn_faiss_avx512.so`: The Faiss library that contains AVX512 SIMD instructions.
+- `libopensearchknn_faiss_avx512.so`: The Faiss library containing AVX512 SIMD instructions.
-- `libopensearchknn_faiss_avx2.so`: The Faiss library that contains AVX2 SIMD instructions.
+- `libopensearchknn_faiss_avx2.so`: The Faiss library containing AVX2 SIMD instructions.

-When using the Faiss library, the performance ranking is: AVX512 > AVX2 > no optimization.
+When using the Faiss library, the performance ranking is as follows: AVX512 > AVX2 > no optimization.
 {: .note }

 If your hardware supports AVX512, the k-NN plugin loads the `libopensearchknn_faiss_avx512.so` library at runtime.